isu-digital/digital-collections-template/README.md

+# Changelog

+Deleted location and top subject field from the homepage (home-infographic.html).
+Deleted location field from config-nav.csv (Somsanith-ISU on 10/30/2024)

 # CollectionBuilder-CSV

 CollectionBuilder-CSV is a robust and flexible "stand alone" template for creating digital collection and exhibit websites using Jekyll and a metadata CSV.